Night Beats: History

 On June 28, 2011 the band released their self-titled debut album via Trouble In Mind.
 They also released a split EP with The UFO Club on the Austin label The Reverberation Appreciation Society.
 A split single with TRMRS was released in June 2012 via Volcom Vinyl Club.

 On September 24, 2013, the band released their second album "Sonic Bloom" via The Reverberation Appreciation Society.
 They toured North America, Europe, Israel, South Africa and Australia in support of the album.

-In late 2014, Tarek Wegner left the band.
-With no announcement regarding his departure, it only became apparent when new press shots were released with a different bassist.
-Shortly after he released an EP entitled "What Colors Last" via Burger Records featuring the now deceased musician Joshua Vega and the full length self released album "Soul Fuckers" in 2015 along with a west coast tour with Tomorrow's Tulips.

 In 2015, the band signed to London-based label Heavenly Recordings and released their third album "Who Sold My Generation" in January 2016.
 The album featured Black Rebel Motorcycle Club member Robert Levon Been on bass, who also co-produced the album.
-The band recruited Jakob Bowden to tour the album.

-In September 2016, the band embarked on a UK/EU tour without drummer James Traeger.
-Throughout 2017, drummer Evan Snyder toured with the band.
-Through a US tour supporting Black Rebel Motorcycle Club 2018, Jonah Swilley played drums with the band.
-Traeger's absence from tours hasn't been commented on or acknowledged, but was rumored to be temporary.
-In May 2018, the band embarked on a tour of Spain and France, with Evan Snyder again replacing James Traeger on drums.
-Evan Snyder continued to drum for Night Beats until 2020.
-Bassist Jakob Bowden left the band in 2018 and was replaced by Los Angeles musician Sam Thorne.
-In July 2018, the band (Rajan Billingsley and drummer Jonah Swilley) performed as a duo at the Social in London, England.